 Morillo and the kin of 4 of his companions who died during the police operations were granted permanent protection orders prohibiting the said policemen from going within a radius of one kilometer from them.
 The Court of Appeals also ordered the Philippine National Police (PNP) to update them of their investigation.

-The charges stem from an Oplan Tokhang operation conducted in Group 9, Area B, Payatas, Quezon City on August 21, 2016.
+The complaints stem from an Oplan Tokhang operation conducted in Group 9, Area B, Payatas, Quezon City on August 21, 2016.

 Cops from the QCPD Station 6 allegedly shot the 4 men "execution-style" and managed to kill them, except for Morillo who was able to escape to safety.
 (READ: A gruesome tale of Tokhang: 'Sir, may humihinga pa')